 Statistics Definitions > Summary Statistics

 Summary statistics summarize and provide information about your sample data.
 It tells you something about the values in your data set.
-This includes where the average lies and whether your data is skewed.
+This includes where the mean lies and whether your data is skewed.
 Summary statistics fall into three main categories:

 Summary Statistics: Measures of location